Vaudeville Theatre: Origins

 The theatre was designed by prolific architect C. J. Phipps, and decorated in a Romanesque style by George Gordon.
 It opened on 16 April 1870 with Andrew Halliday's comedy, For Love Or Money and a burlesque, Don Carlos or the Infante in Arms.
 A notable innovation was the concealed footlights, which would shut off if the glass in front of them was broken.
 The owner, William Wybrow Robertson, had run a failing billiard hall on the site but saw more opportunity in theatre.
 He leased the new theatre to three actors, Thomas Thorne, David James, and H.J.
 Montague.
 The original theatre stood behind two houses on the Strand, and the entrance was through a labyrinth of small corridors.
 It had a seating capacity of 1,046, rising in a horseshoe over a pit and three galleries.
 The cramped site meant that facilities front and backstage were limited.

-The great Shakespearean actor, Henry Irving, had his first conspicuous success as Digby Grant in James Albery's Two Roses at the Vaudeville in 1870.
-It held the theatre for what was at the time an extraordinarily successful run of 300 nights.
+The Shakespearean actor, Henry Irving, had his first conspicuous success as Digby Grant in James Albery's Two Roses at the Vaudeville in 1870.
+It held the theatre for what was at the time a successful run of 300 nights.
 The first theatre piece in the world to achieve 500 consecutive performances was the comedy Our Boys by H. J. Byron, which started its run at the Vaudeville in 1875.
 The production went on to surpass the 1,000 performance mark.
 This was such a rare event that London bus conductors approaching the Vaudeville Theatre stop shouted "Our Boys!" instead of the name of the theatre.